Head of Japan Research,

 - International relations and geopolitics of the Indo-Pacific

 Celine Pajon is Head of Japan Research at the Center for Asian Studies of the French Institute of International Relations (IFRI), Paris, where she has been a Research Fellow since 2008.
-She has also joined the Japan Program at VUB as a Senior researcher since October 2020.
+She also leads the research program on Pacific Islands, set up in March 2022.
+She has also joined the Japan Program at Vrije Universiteit Brussels (VUB) as a Senior researcher since October 2020.

 Céline is an International Research Fellow with the Canon Institute for Global Studies (CIGS) in Tokyo and was a visiting fellow with the Japan Institute for International Affairs (JIIA), Tokyo, back in 2016.
-Her area of expertise is Japan’s foreign and defense policy, as well as geostrategic dynamics of the Indo-Pacific area, including the position of France and Europe in the region.
+Her area of expertise is Japan’s foreign and defense policy, as well as geostrategic dynamics of the Indo-Pacific area, including the position of France and Europe in the region, and their policies vis à vis the Pacific Islands.
 A graduate from the Institute of International and Development Studies in Geneva and Sciences Po Lyon, Céline also studied in Waseda University (Tokyo) and Osaka University.

 She tweets @CelinePajon